thecodeassassin/influxdb.com/content/docs/v0.9/guides/writing_data.md

 `n`, `u`, `ms`, `s`, `m`, and `h` are all supported and represent nanoseconds, microseconds, milliseconds, seconds, minutes, and hours, respectively.

 ### Response
-Once a configurable number of servers have acknowledged the write, the node that initially received the write responds with `HTTP 200 OK`.
+Once a configurable number of servers have acknowledged the write, the node that initially received the write responds with `HTTP 204 NO CONTENT`.

 #### Errors
 If an error was encountered while processing the data, InfluxDB will respond with either a `HTTP 400 Bad Request` or, in certain cases, with `HTTP 200 OK`.
 The former is returned if the request could not be understood.
 In the latter, InfluxDB could understand the request, but processing cannot be completed.
 In this case a JSON response is included in the body of the response with additional error information.